 Start classes any time!
 (Fall, Winter, Spring, Summer)

 Students with a criminal record are strongly urged to research employability before entering the paralegal program.
-If you enter the paralegal program with a felony conviction, you should disclose this information to your paralegal advisor and any Cooperative Work Experience (CWE) employer.
+If students enter the paralegal program with a felony conviction, they should disclose this information to their paralegal adviser and any Cooperative Work Experience (CWE) employer.

 Ready to get started?